petrsnd/Powershell/README.md

 anymore.
 If you come across this and want to use it, go ahead.
 There is a BSD- style license below to satisfy any lawyers that might bug you.

+I make no claim that all of this code is original with me.
+I'm sure much of it came about by borrowing and customizing whatever I've found lying about on the Internet.
+I suppose any original code is copyrighted to me.

 License
 -------

-Copyright (c) 2013, Daniel F. Peterson
+Copyright (c) 2013, Daniel F. Peterson.
 All rights reserved.

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+Redistribution and use in source and binary forms, with or without modification, are permitted.

-1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED